A Handful of Asteroid Could Help Decipher Our Entire Existence

 NASA won’t know how much material the spacecraft will have scooped up right away.
 Later this week, engineers will command OSIRIS-REx to spin itself around, a clever move to calculate how much new mass the probe has acquired.
 If mission managers feel they have enough, the samples will be stowed away until the spacecraft’s return to Earth in late 2023.
 If not, they will need to decide whether to attempt a second—or even a third—touchdown.
 Olivia Billett, a systems engineer and the OSIRIS-REx science lead from Lockheed Martin, which built the spacecraft, considers this the worst-case scenario, since the descent puts the spacecraft at risk.
 “That’s a decision that I really hope we don’t have to make,” she told me.
 The mission is designed to fetch just more than two ounces (about 60 grams) of material.
 In astronomy, scientists are used to working with tiny samples, extracting cosmic insights from even the smallest grains.
 But when you’ve traveled millions of miles, you want to bring home as many souvenirs as possible.

 The journey home will be more familiar, but still risky.
 Keiko Nakamura-Messenger, a NASA scientist who will curate the Bennu samples, remembers the pain of one NASA mission in the early 2000s, the agency’s first sample-return attempt since the Apollo era.
 A spacecraft had successfully sampled solar wind, the sun’s constant stream of high-energy particles, but the return capsule crash-landed after its parachute failed to deploy.
-Nakamura-Messenger and her colleagues spent days scouring a Utah desert for remnants of the capsule and washing away contaminants.
+The team spent days scouring a Utah desert for remnants of the capsule and washing away contaminants.
 They recovered enough material, even after this minor disaster, both to reveal new information about the sun and the solar system, and to store some particles for future scientists to study.
 In comparison, the haul from Bennu could be a treasure trove.

 “No matter what, it’s going to be really, really precious,” Nakamura-Messenger told me.
 “We’re not going to waste a single grain.”